kallookoo/WebSearch/README.md

 # WebSearch

-A simple [Sublime Text 2](http://www.sublimetext.com/2) plugin used to do a web search of current selected text.
+A simple [Sublime Text 2](http://www.sublimetext.com/2) plugin to do a web search of current selected text.
 By default Google is used for web searches but the search engine is configurable.

 # Installation